 You are more likely to get problems in the 2 weeks after the abortion than at the time of the procedure itself.

 - Up to 1 in 10 women will get an infection after an abortion.
 You will have a sexual health screen before the abortion, to make sure there is no pre-existing infection likely to cause complications.
-Taking antibiotics at the time of the abortion helps to reduce the risk of infection.
-You will be given two antibiotics on the day of abortion.
+You may be given antibiotics on the day of the abortion.

 - The uterus may not be completely emptied of its contents and further treatment may be needed.
 This happens in fewer than 6 in 100 women having a medical abortion and 1-2 in 100 women having a surgical abortion.
 This can be managed with further antibiotics, but sometimes an operation may be needed to remove the pregnancy tissue from the uterus (womb).